sd2379/docs-oxd-prod/3.1.0/sources/framework/node/index.md

 3. From command line, move into demo client application and enter `npm update`, and run it [node index].
 4. Go to web browser and access demo application with this url `https://localhost.com:{port}` (you can use any other port incase if 5053 port is busy in any other process)
 5. Register your website with oxd, fill the site registration form and submit it.
-6. Now your site user can login using oxd-local
+6. Now your site user can login using oxd-server

 # Demo Video: